Hormones and Uterine Fibroids

 Because of the abrupt and drastic change a hysterectomy causes your body, it should be a last resort.
 Bioidentical hormone therapy may eliminate the need for a hysterectomy in the case of uterine fibroids.

-Contact the BodyLogicMD bioidentical hormone therapy physician nearest you to schedule an appointment and learn more about how hormone therapy can used to prevent unbalanced hormones and fibroids.
+Contact the BodyLogicMD bioidentical hormone doctor nearest you to schedule an appointment and learn more about how hormone therapy can used to prevent unbalanced hormones and fibroids.